bd808/composer-activate/README.md

 Composer-Activate
 =================

-[Composer][] allows packages to provide command line scripts called `vendor binaries` to pass along to a user who installs the package.
+[Composer][] allows packages to provide command line scripts called "vendor binaries" to pass along to a user who installs the package.
 By default these scripts are available in the `vendor/bin` directory.

 Composer-Activate provides a script that will add the `vendor/bin` directory